Localization and splitting of a quantum droplet with a potential defect: Droplet setting and external potential

 \section{Droplet setting and external potential}

-An elongated, across one spatial dimension, homonuclear ($m_1=m_2 \equiv m$) bosonic mixture with intracomponent repulsion ($g_{11}=g_{22} \equiv g>0$) and intercomponent attraction ($g_{12}<0$) is assumed in order to form droplet configurations~\cite{petrov2016ultradilute}.
-Droplets in 1D can be generated under the condition $\delta g= g_{12}+g>0$~\cite{petrov2016ultradilute,mistakidis2023few}.
-The participating interaction strengths are experimentally tunable through manipulation of the three-dimensional scattering lengths that can be achieved by means of available magnetic fields using Fano-Feshbach resonances~\cite{semeghini2018self,cheiney2018bright} or via confinement induced resonances~\cite{Olshanii_conf_ind,Bergeman_atom_2003} which can be attained by adjusting the transverse confinement.
-The two hyperfine states of this mixture are equally populated ($N_1=N_2\equiv N$) and hence they behave identically.
-Promising candidates for the realization of these components are the hyperfine states $\ket{F=1, m_F=-1}$ and $\ket{F=1, m_F=0}$ of $^{39}$K which have been used in relevant three-dimensional experiments~\cite{cabrera2018quantum,semeghini2018self,ferioli2019collisions}.
+In order to form 1D droplet configurations~\cite{petrov2016ultradilute}, we consider a homonuclear bosonic mixture with masses $m_1=m_2 \equiv m$, intracomponent repulsion strengths $g_{11}=g_{22} \equiv g>0$ and intercomponent attractive coupling $g_{12}<0$.
+It is known that 1D droplets can be generated under the condition $\delta g= g_{12}+g>0$~\cite{petrov2016ultradilute,mistakidis2023few}.
+Promising candidates for the realization of this mixture are the hyperfine states $\ket{F=1, m_F=-1}$ and $\ket{F=1, m_F=0}$ of $^{39}$K which have been used in relevant three-dimensional experiments~\cite{cabrera2018quantum,semeghini2018self,ferioli2019collisions}.
+To realize a single-component droplet, we additionally require equal population, i.e. $N_1=N_2\equiv N$, of the involved hyperfine states.

-The mixture is confined by a harmonic oscillator with frequency $\omega_x \ll \omega_{\perp}$.
-This condition ensures the 1D character of the system, meaning that due to tight confinement along the perpendicular $y$, $z$ directions the atoms are kinematically constrained across the $x$ direction.
-Accordingly, the 1D droplet is adequately described by the eGPE~\cite{petrov2016ultradilute,englezos2025multicomponent}
+The mixture is confined by a harmonic oscillator with frequency $\omega_x \ll \omega_{\perp}$, where $\omega_x$ ($\omega_{\perp}$) denotes the trapping frequency in the elongated (transverse) direction.
+This condition together with $|\mu|/\hbar \ll \omega_{\perp}$ (with $\mu$ denoting the droplet's chemical potential) ensure the 1D character of the system.
+Namely, due to tight confinement the ensuing excitation energies along the perpendicular $y$, $z$ directions are much larger than the elongated excitation energies.
+Hence, the atoms are kinematically constrained along the $x$ direction.
+Accordingly, the 1D droplet, in the weakly interacting regime, is adequately described by the eGPE~\cite{petrov2016ultradilute,englezos2025multicomponent}

 experiencing the competition of repulsive cubic mean-field interactions and attractive quantum fluctuations scaling as $\Psi^2 $.
 The latter are responsible for droplet formation~\cite{petrov2016ultradilute,luo2021new}.
+Here, $\Psi(x,t)$ refers to the 1D droplet wave function and $\hbar$ is the reduced Planck constant.
+The participating interaction strengths are experimentally tunable through manipulation of the three-dimensional scattering lengths that can be achieved by means of available magnetic fields using Fano-Feshbach resonances~\cite{semeghini2018self,cheiney2018bright} or via confinement induced resonances~\cite{Olshanii_conf_ind,Bergeman_atom_2003} which can be attained by adjusting the transverse confinement.